Azure/azure-webpubsub/tools/vscode-azurewebpubsub/README.md

 ## Attach Local Tunnel Tool

-1. Expand the hub setting dropdown list, right click the hub setting you want to attach the tunnel tool and click **Attach Local tunnel**.
+1. Expand the hub setting dropdown list, right click the hub setting you want to attach the tunnel tool and then click **Attach Local tunnel**

    ![Attach Local Tunnel](./resources/readme/attachLocalTunnel.png)